Quentin Moses

-Quentin Omario Moses (November 18, 1983 – February 12, 2017) was an American football outside linebacker and coach.
-He was drafted by the Oakland Raiders in the 3rd round of the 2007 NFL Draft.
-After his playing career ended, he became the defensive ends coach for Reinhardt University.
+Quentin Omario Moses (November 18, 1983 – February 12, 2017) was an American professional football linebacker.
+He was selected by the Oakland Raiders in the third round of the 2007 NFL draft.

-Early years
+Early life

 Moses attended Cedar Shoals High School in Athens, Georgia.
 He was a prepStar All-Southeast Region, Atlanta Journal-Constitution Top 50 in Georgia, and named to Athens Banner-Herald All-Northeast Georgia team senior season as a defensive end.
 He was highly recruited as a basketball player before his decision to focus solely on football.